 - Able to provide HIPAA authorization to share prior medical records/imaging.

-exclusion criteria: - Previous diagnosis of cancer.
+- Previous diagnosis of cancer.

 - Currently pregnant.